Bernecki/Python-Clearcode-intern-summer-2019-task/README.md

 else:
   Table[i, j] = max(table[i-1, j], values[i] + table[i-1, j – weights[i],]) #Dont use the ith item / Use the ith item
 ```
-To make life easier, we create table[n+1, c+1] and fill the first row and column with zeros, since both the knapsack with size equal to 0 and a list of items containing no items will make the result 0.
+To make life easier, we create table[n+1, c+1] and fill the first row and column with zeros, since both the knapsack with size equal to 0 and a list of items containing no items will make the result equal to 0.